MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/sales-price-resolution.md

 ---
-title: Determine sales prices for project estimates and actuals
+title: Determine sales prices for project-based estimates and actuals
 description: This article provides information about how sales prices for project estimates and actuals are determined.
 author: rumant
 ms.date: 04/07/2021